 SE HABLA ESPAÑOL

 Leaky toilets are always a cause for inconvenience.
 They can also mean extra costs for repairs and replacements.
-To help you avoid this annoying problem, it may help to know the most common reasons why toilets leak.
+To help you avoid this problem, it may help to know the most common reasons why toilets leak.

 Here are your most common reasons for leaking: